 Weathering of wood is a combination of chemical, mechanical, biological, and sunlight-induced processes that change the appearance and structure of wood.
-After two months of exposure, all woods will turn yellowish or brownish, and then gray.
-Dark woods will become lighter, while light woods eventually darken.
-Surface checks, raised grain, cupping, and warping develop as wood continues to weather.
+After two months of exposure, all woods will turn yellowish or brownish and then gray.
+Dark woods will become lighter; light woods eventually darken.
+Surface checks, raised grain, cupping, and warping all develop as wood continues to weather.

 Technological advances and environmental regulations on emission levels of volatile organic compounds (VOC's) have spurred the development of new products.
 Water-based products, particularly those formulated with certain water-reducible synthetic oils and resins, have excellent penetration and perform as well as, or better than, oil-based (alkyd) finishes.
 The performance of commercially available wood finishes is often listed on a product label or in literature supplied by the manufacturer.
 The American Society for Testing and Materials (ASTM) has standardized test methods to measure the water repellency and color retention of wood finishes.
 In ASTM test D5401-93, a finish is applied to a 2" by 4" section of wood, allowed to cure for seven days under controlled conditions, and then tested for water absorbency.